DiceNameIsMy/vut-itu/docs/Navrh.md

 ### 1.2 Customers research (Uživatelský průzkum a specifikace)

-We have found and interviewed relevant 5 customers in total.
+We have found and interviewed 5 relevant customers in total.
 An offline interview, open-ended Q&A, and an online questionnare were used.
 Here's what we've learned from them:
 #### 1.2.1 Our customers (kdo je konkrétní uživatel)

 - People interested in traveling.
-- Primarily people who own, or are used to renting a car when traveling.
+	- People who plan their trips without the help of travel agents
 #### 1.2.2 What they want/need from the application (co přesně od aplikace potřebuje)

 - A tool that makes planning of a trip easy.

 #### 1.2.3 Underlying Research